Brandon Lake: 2020–2022: House of Miracles and Help!

-On January 22, 2021, Lake released his first live album, House of Miracles (Live), which contains live versions of some of the songs that initially appeared on House of Miracles studio recording, as well as new songs.
+On January 22, 2021, Lake released his first live album, House of Miracles (Live), which contains live versions of some of the songs that initially appeared on House of Miracles studio album, as well as new songs.
 The album debuted at number 29 on the Top Christian Albums Chart.
 On February 6, 2021, Lake released a five-track EP titled Almond Eyes on digital platforms, the EP being his surprise tenth anniversary gift to his wife, Brittany Lake.
 Lake featured on "Talking to Jesus" by Elevation Worship and Maverick City Music, which was released as the second promotional single to their collaborative live album, Old Church Basement (2021), on April 9, 2021.
 "Talking to Jesus" debuted at number nine on the US Hot Christian Songs chart and at number one on the Hot Gospel Songs chart, both dated April 22, 2021.
 Lake and Bethel Music released the song "Too Good to Not Believe" as a single on May 21, 2021.
 "Too Good to Not Believe" peaked at number 17 on the Billboard Hot Christian Songs chart.
 On August 6, 2021, Lake and Chris Tomlin released the song "I See You" as a single.
 "I See You" peaked at number 31 on the Billboard Hot Christian Songs chart.

-Lake received seven nominations for the 2021 GMA Dove Awards, in categories such as New Artist of the Year, Songwriter of the Year, Rock/Contemporary Recorded Song of the Year for "I Need a Ghost," Song of the Year and Worship Recorded Song of the Year for his feature on "Graves into Gardens", and Long Form Video of the Year for House of Miracles (Live), and he won GMA Dove Award for the Songwriter of the Year and Worship Recorded Song of the Year for "Graves into Gardens".
+Lake received seven nominations for the 2021 GMA Dove Awards in October, in categories such as New Artist of the Year, Songwriter of the Year, Rock/Contemporary Recorded Song of the Year for "I Need a Ghost," Song of the Year and Worship Recorded Song of the Year for his feature on "Graves into Gardens", and Long Form Video of the Year for House of Miracles (Live), and he won the GMA Dove Award for the Songwriter of the Year and Worship Recorded Song of the Year for "Graves into Gardens".
+His 2020 song "Gratitude" featured in the 2021 Christmas special of Christian television series The Chosen, as a performance specifically for the special.